Diegoo1802/Diegoo1802/README.md

-# 👋 Hi, I’m Diego!
+# 👋 Hi there, I’m **Diego Vigara García**

-Welcome to my corner of the web!
-I'm a passionate developer focused on **Cross-Platform Application Development** and currently working from the vibrant city of Madrid.
-My curiosity is endless, and my drive for improvement keeps me pushing boundaries in technology. 🌱
+Welcome to my GitHub!
+I’m a passionate developer based in Madrid, specializing in **Cross-Platform Application Development**.
+I am driven by a relentless curiosity and a commitment to improving my skills every day.
+I love turning innovative ideas into reality and continuously exploring the latest in tech. 🌱

 ---

-### 🌟 About Me
+## 🌟 About Me

-Coding for me is more than a career; it’s a creative journey where I bring ideas to life.
-Outside of coding, you’ll probably find me exploring the latest tech trends, diving into open-source projects, or brainstorming with fellow developers to create innovative solutions.
+Coding for me is not just a job; it’s a creative journey.
+I believe in the power of technology to transform lives and connect people.
+When I’m not coding, I’m likely reading about emerging tech trends, contributing to open-source projects, or brainstorming solutions with fellow developers.

+### ✨ Core Values
+- **Innovation**: Always pushing the boundaries of what's possible.
+- **Collaboration**: Building stronger solutions together.
+- **Continuous Learning**: Staying up-to-date with the latest technologies and best practices.

 ---

-### 🛠️ Technologies & Tools
+## 🔧 Technical Skills

 <p align="left">
     <img src="https://img.shields.io/badge/-Python-3776AB?style=flat&logo=python&logoColor=white" />